Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Methods

 \subsection{The model}

-We consider an age-structured population divided into two groups: juveniles and adults.
+We consider an age-structured population divided into two groups: juveniles and adults, both having the same susceptibility, infectiousness, and recovery rate, but only adults reproduce and die.
 Each individual is vaccinated at birth with probability $p\in[0,1]$.
-The vaccine is imperfect, with efficacy $\lambda \in [0,1]$, meaning that with probability $\lambda$ it confers life-long immunity, while with probability $1-\lambda$ the immunity only lasts during the juvenile phase ($1/\nu$ yrs).
+The vaccine is imperfect, with efficacy $\lambda \in [0,1]$, meaning that for a fraction $\lambda$ it confers life-long immunity, while for the remainder $1-\lambda$ the immunity only lasts during the juvenile phase ($1/\nu$ yrs).
+The parameter $\lambda$ characterizes not only different levels of immunization to different individuals but also the fraction of the population with an incomplete vaccination scheme.
+The adult phase lasts for $1/\mu$ yrs.
 The model diagram is represented in Fig.~\ref{fig:SIR}.
 The relevant set of values is presented at Table~\ref{table:parameters}, while model variables are defined at Table~\ref{table:variables}.

-The model can be represented by the following system of differential equations:
+The model is given by the following system of differential equations:

 The total population $N=V+S_\J+I_\J+R_\J+S_\A+I_\A+R_\A$ is constant, and, therefore, we set $N(t)=1$ for all $t\ge 0$.
 Furthermore, we define the juvenile and adult population by $N_\J\bydef V+S_\J+I_\J+R_\J$ and $N_\A\bydef S_\A+I_\A+R_\A=1-N_\J$, respectively.
 Adding Eqs.~(\ref{model:eq_SA}), (\ref{model:eq_IA}) and (\ref{model:eq_RA}), we conclude that $N_\A'=\nu (1-N_\A)-\mu N_\A$.
 We say that a population is in \emph{demographic equilibrium} if $N_\J$ and $N_\A$ are constants.
 In that case